Olsyx/CardGen/README.md

 # CardGen
 Generate cards in bulk for your TTRPGs!

-Have you ever needed to generate a hundred cards that looked all the same (or almost!) except for the data inside?
+Have you ever needed to generate a hundred cards that looked all the same (or almost!)?

 I have!

-And I couldn't find a way to achieve that without spending a thousand hours tirelessly customizing card after card using an Image Editor Software like Photoshop or Gimp.
+And I couldn't find a way that did not involve spending a thousand hours, tirelessly customizing card after card, using something like Photoshop or Gimp.

 So I came up with this!
-Using CardGen, you can input *templates* and *data sets*, and the algorithm will do the rest!
+Using CardGen, you can input **templates** and **data sets**, and the program will do the rest!

-Templates are highly customizable, but what if that specific card has a name that is just _a tad_ too big for that box?
+Templates are highly customizable, but what if that specific card has a name that is just _a tad_ too big for that title box?

 No worries, I got you!

 Data sets can override anything in a template if needed, or even adapt the space they take up based on surrounding elements.

 See more in the How to use section!

 ## Dependencies
 I'm working on a web solution so we do not have to run anything in our computers, but until then, this is what you will need:

-- Python - I'm using 3.10.11, but any will probably work!
+- Python - I'm using 3.10.11, but any version will probably work!
 - Selenium
 - pdfimages - for pdf image and font extraction.
 - Google Chrome - you may change the browser in the WebBrowser.py file.